Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/Post.md

 Since this is a relatively popular discussion topic among many beginner developers, I thought that I could help out by sharing the knowledge I found by spending dozens of hours staring at Chrome Developer Tools.

 _Note: even though the base principles explained here are unlikely to change, some information in this post may become outdated.
-This post is relevant to YoutubeExplode v4.1 (16-Feb-2018)._
+This post is still relevant, as of YoutubeExplode v4.1 (16-Feb-2018)._

+_Note 2: as of YoutubeExplode v6.0.7 (10-Dec-2021), practically all the information in this post has become outdated and the approaches highlighted here are no longer in use by the library.
+If you want me to write an updated article on the current inner workings of YouTube, tag me on [Twitter](https://twitter.com/Tyrrrz) and let me know!_

 ## Getting video metadata